Skip to main content

 Coppafeel Logo

-It is normal for your breasts to change during pregnancy.
-Both pregnancy and breastfeeding cause breast changes.
-This is because your breasts respond to pregnancy hormones.
-During pregnancy and breastfeeding you might notice the following changes to your breasts:
+It’s normal for your breasts to change during pregnancy.
+When you are pregnant, your breasts respond to pregnancy hormones.
+Breastfeeding will also cause changes to your breasts.

 • Changes in size or shape